Imran4424/iOS-InterviewQuestions/Swift.md

 }
 ```

-You cannot directly create an array of View protocol instances if they have associated types or if the specific concrete types are different. `AnyView` allows you to store different view types within a collection by wrapping them.
+We cannot directly create an array of View protocol instances if they have associated types or if the specific concrete types are different. `AnyView` allows us to store different view types within a collection by wrapping them.

 ```swift
 var views: [AnyView] = [